Rachel Avery

 8. The bride should write the thank you cards

-Traditionally, the bride should oversee the writing of thank you letters when the couple return from honeymoon.
+Traditionally, the bride should oversee the writing of thank you letters when the couple return from their honeymoon.

 9. The bride should cut the cake